Last updated on 2026-04-20

-The Family Studies program is structured to be completed in a minimum of 2 years on a full-time basis.
-Students can start their studies in January, May, or September, providing flexibility in their academic journey.
+The Family Studies program is structured to be completed in a minimum of 2 years through full-time, in-person study.
 The program includes:

-- Core courses that explore sociological, psychological, and philosophical perspectives on families.
+- Core courses that provide foundational knowledge and perspectives on families.

-- Elective courses that allow students to delve deeper into specific areas of interest.
+- Elective courses that allow students to explore specific interests within the field.

-- Guest speakers from academia and related professions to enhance learning through real-world insights.
+- Guest speakers from academia and related professions to enhance learning.

 Featured Experiences

-- Focus on the social construction of family through diverse perspectives.
+- Focus on the social construction of family, encouraging critical thinking and analysis.

 Career Options